ESA Laws

 Do ESA Letters Expire in New Hampshire?

-An ESA letter is valid for one year from the date it was written by your mental health professional.
-It is possible to renew an ESA letter to maintain housing accommodation for your ESA after one year if your psychiatric condition persists.
+It is possible to renew an ESA letter to maintain housing accommodation for your ESA after one year if your condition persists.
 Since housing providers can ask for an ESA letter annually, consider getting it renewed before your lease is up.

 Wrapping Up ESA Laws in Hampshire